-On the off-chance that you’re using the same aluminium profiles for your build and also want to use 3mm rod spacers, we’ve made our final connector design (both corner and end variants) available on Thingiverse.
+If you’re using the same aluminium profiles for your build that we did and also want to use 3mm rod spacers, we’ve made our final connector design (both corner and end variants) available on Thingiverse.
 If you’re building a frame from Muzata U103 profiles, you can get Dan Gardiner’s design (normal corner and exit corner variants) from Thingiverse too.

 One last step before we glue everything together!
-We wanted to hang the frame on the wall using nearly-invisible monofilament fishing line.
+We wanted to hang the frame on the wall using a nearly invisible monofilament fishing line.
 This nylon fishing line is very thin, but can take a surprising amount of weight!
 So using a tiny 1mm drill we poked 2 holes in the frame for the line to run through.
-With the connectors and the frame finalised, we inserted our LED strip and permanently glued the frame together using superglue.
-Using a toothpick we spread thin layers in the profile’s slots before sliding the connectors in, firmly glueing the aluminium to the plastic.
+With the connectors and the frame finalized, we inserted our LED strip and permanently glued the frame together using superglue.
+Using a toothpick we spread thin layers in the profile’s slots before sliding the connectors in, firmly gluing the aluminium to the plastic.

 The LED strip came with a standard 5 wire connector at its end.
 You can strip each of these wires and plug them into the matching holes on the Gledopto controller directly.
 For some strange reason, we did need to swap the red and green wires for the RGB colours to be controlled correctly – it might just be a misprint on our controller or on our strip.
 The cables come out one end of the frame, the other end is closed off using the end-cap that we ordered with the profile.

 With the LEDs now powered we leaned the frame against a wall at an angle, to measure the optimal distance between frame and wall.
 We wanted a diffuse but still distinctly shaped glow, without having either visible LED highlights or washing out too much of the wall.
-The REFLEKTION site says they use a 7 centimeter spacer on their models, but the optimal distance is dependent on your combination of strip, profile and diffuser.
-For our build a distance of 3.5 centimeter turned out to be perfect!
+The REFLEKTION site says they use a 7-centimeter spacer on their models, but the optimal distance is dependent on your combination of strip, profile, and diffuser.
+For our build, a distance of 3.5 centimeters turned out to be perfect!

 So, now we have to talk about the 2 problems we did have in this build… For one, the profile corners I cut were far from perfect and you can see some of that roughness up close.
 It’s not visible from normal viewing distances, but it’s annoying because some light shines through the spots where the profiles don’t line up flush.
 I’d recommend a bit more care finishing your cuts.